sellerev/sellerev/ANALYZE_FEATURE_BREAKDOWN.md

 The Analyze feature is a sophisticated product analysis system that:
 1. **Fetches** real market data (Rainforest API) or falls back to snapshots
-2. **Transforms** raw listings into canonical Page-1 products
+2. **Transforms** raw listings into canonical Page-1 products using type-specific builders:
+   - Keyword analysis: Permissive builder that always returns results
+   - ASIN analysis: Strict builder with validation and calibration
 3. **Builds** structured data contracts for AI consumption
 4. **Generates** AI decisions with numeric grounding
 5. **Renders** results in a comprehensive UI with chat support

-The architecture prioritizes real data over estimates, enforces strict routing invariants, and provides a complete analysis experience for Amazon FBA sellers.
+The architecture prioritizes real data over estimates, routes canonical logic by input type (keyword vs ASIN), and provides a complete analysis experience for Amazon FBA sellers.
+Keyword analysis is designed to be permissive and never fail due to imperfect data, while ASIN analysis maintains strict validation for precision.